TosbackCgusBridge-Bot/CGUs-versions/Hp/Privacy Policy.md

 9\.
 Changes to this Statement

 If we modify our Privacy Statement, we will post the revised statement here, with an updated revision date.
 If we make significant changes to our Statement that materially alter our privacy practices, we may also notify you by other means, such as sending an email or posting a notice on our corporate website and/or social media pages prior to the changes taking effect.
+This privacy policy was last updated on March 2014.

 10\.
 Contacting us

 We value your opinions.
-If you have comments or questions about our Privacy Statement, privacy at HP or wish to make a complaint please send them to the HP Privacy Office or write to us at the following address:
+If you have comments or questions about our Privacy Statement, any concerns or a complaint regarding our collection and use of your data or a possible breach of your privacy, please send them to the HP Privacy Officeor write to us at the appropriate address below.
+We will treat your requests or complaints confidentially.
+Our representative will contact you within a reasonable time after receipt of your complaint to address your concerns and outline options regarding how they may be resolved.
+We will aim to ensure that your complaint is resolved in timely and appropriate manner.

+HP has also committed to refer unresolved privacy complaints from E.U. citizens or residents regarding transfers of their personal data under the Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU Safe Harbor, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if HP does not satisfactorily address your complaint, you may contact BBB EU Safe Harbor at: http://www.bbb.org/us/safe-harbor-complaints.